top of page

 • Bungy Jumping: A rite of passage.
 Plunge toward white-water rivers from massive bridges and viaducts.

-• Top Spots: Kawarau Bridge (the original!), The Nevis (highest drop in NZ), and the Auckland Harbour Bridge.
+• Top Spots: Kawarau Bridge (the original!), The Nevis (the highest drop in NZ), and the Auckland Harbour Bridge.

 • Zip Lining: Fly through ancient forests and across roaring rivers at the extreme edge of the canopy.